loloicci/nimly/README.rst

 Lexer Generator and Parser Generator as a library in Nim.

-Lexer and parser can written in formats like lex and yacc and these are generated in compile-time.
+With nimly, you can make lexer/parser by writing definition in formats like lex/yacc.
+``nimly`` generates lexer and parser by using macro in compile-time, so you can use ``nimly`` not as external tool of your program but as a library.

 niml
 ====
-niml is a lexer generator work in Nim-lang.
+``niml`` is a lexer generator work in Nim-lang.

 macro niml
 ----------
-macro niml makes a lexer.
+macro ``niml`` makes a lexer.
 Almost all part of constructing a lexer is done in comile-time.
 Example is as follows.